-A student may receive a copy of his/her transcript upon request.
+A student may receive a copy of their transcript upon request.
 Unofficial transcripts are free.
-The transcript fee is \$5.00 for an official transcript at the time of this printing.
-The student must submit a written request to the Registrar's Office to receive or for the University to send an official or unofficial transcript.
-An unofficial transcript may be faxed in an emergency situation.
-If requested, the faxed transcript will be followed by a mailed official transcript.
-No transcripts will be emailed nor expedited.
+There is a transcript fee for an official transcript.
+The student must complete a transcript request through the National Student Clearinghouse for the University to send official transcript(s).
+Unofficial transcripts may be requested through Net-Community and can be faxed, emailed, picked-up, or mailed.
+Official transcripts may be emailed or mailed.
+No transcripts will be expedited.
 Transcripts will not be provided for students who are delinquent in their financial obligations to the University or any federal or state agency.
 Copies of transcripts on file from other institutions attended will not be provided to the student nor a third party.
-Name changes will not be honored, therefore the legal name at the time of graduation will always be listed on the transcript.
+Name changes will be honored post-graduation, provided that the proper legal documentation is provided to the Registrar's Office